 - It would be poorly targeted.
 Only a decided minority of businesses in Ohio whose income is reported through the personal income tax have employees.
 While data from the Taxation Department shows there are more than 1 million pass-through-entity businesses in Ohio, fewer than 300,000 private companies pay unemployment tax, which essentially means that they employ someone.
 If the goal is job creation, spreading a tax break to all businesses with receipts under \$2 million is unlikely to succeed.
-Most of those who benefit will get too little in savings to add employees in any meaningful way, and most are unlikely to hire just because they get a tax cut averaging \$935. - Questions have been raised earlier about the possibility that this expanded tax break could lead to tax avoidance.
-Whether or not many companies try to take advantage of the \$2 million threshold, there is a real possibility that some employees could become independent contractors, with no net gain to jobs or the economy. - We have only just started seeing the results of the new business-income tax deduction established in 2013, which cost more than \$300 million in its first year and quickly became the 9th biggest state tax break.
+Most of those who benefit will get too little in savings to add employees in any meaningful way.
+Business owners expand when they anticipate greater demand for their products or services, not because they have a few hundred dollars more in their wallets. - Questions have been raised earlier about the possibility that this expanded tax break could lead to tax avoidance.
+Whether or not many companies try to take advantage of the \$2 million threshold in Gov. Kasich's proposal, there is a real possibility that some employees could become independent contractors, with no net gain to jobs or the economy. - We have only just started seeing the results of the new business-income tax deduction established in 2013, which cost more than \$300 million in its first year and quickly became the 9th biggest state tax break.
 So far, the results are not inspiring.
-Ohio's business births, as the U.S. Bureau of Labor Statistics calls them, did not increase between the first half of 2012 and the same period in 2014.
-These are small businesses that add employees for the first time.
-Though there was some growth after the recession, business births were 11 percent below the number in the first half of 2005, when our last big tax cuts were approved.
-New employment at these small companies is down even more since then.
-Overall jobs in the 19 months since the last budget passed are up 2.6 percent, compared to 3.4 percent for the nation.
+New employment at small Ohio companies that hired employees for the first time fell between the first half of 2013 and the same period in 2014.
+Such new hiring remained 29 percent below the same period in 2005, when the last major income-tax cuts were approved.
+Overall jobs in the 21 months since the last budget passed have grown no faster than they did in the 21 months preceding that-in fact, the growth has been slightly slower.
 Why should we double down on this expensive strategy when we don't have evidence that this new deduction works?
+That applies also to the House version of the bill, which would permanently increase the current deduction.